Hilda Hewlett (1864-1943)

 Billy’s 1911 flying licence and picture, with awesome hat

-Only one pupil per machine ordered could train and Billy reluctantly agreed that Gustave go first as he was more likely to be able to start earning money in flying trails and competitions.
+Only one pupil could train per machine and Billy reluctantly agreed that Gustave went first as he was more likely to be able to start earning money in flying trails and competitions.
 There was not a warm welcome for women who wanted to fly and Billy was the only Englishwoman attempting to learn.
 She joined a bunch of daring adventurers who sat obsessively on the edge of the cold, muddy airfield, waiting for the flag to tell them that the wind conditions were in their favour.
 If conditions were unfavourable, she joined the men who packed into the grimy Aero Bar to learn aviation basics or dance off some pent-up energy.

-Billy did not get into a plane, even as a passenger, until April 1910 so had to spend three long months building the plane she had paid for and watching others soar up into the clouds before she had her first glorious experience in the air.
-Storms and a crash destroyed Billy and Blondeau’s first two planes and it was not until the summer of 1910 that Billy and Blondeau made their way back to London, ‘with a white elephant and no elephant house, a pilot and no ground – and no money’.
+Billy did not get into a plane, even as a passenger, until April 1910.
+She had to spend three long months building the plane she had paid for and watching others soar up into the clouds before she had her first glorious experience in the air.
+Storms and a crash destroyed Billy and Blondeau’s first two planes.
+In the summer of 1910 Billy and Blondeau returned to London, ‘with a white elephant and no elephant house, a pilot and no ground – and no money’.

-The ‘Mrs Grace Bird’ identity was dropped when they set up the Hewlett and Blondeau Aviation School, reported as ‘flourishing’ in The Sketch in November 1910, with two pilots already qualified.
+The ‘Mrs Grace Bird’ identity was dropped when they set up the Hewlett and Blondeau Aviation School, which according to The Sketch in November 1910 was ‘flourishing’, with two pilots already qualified.

-Billy was becoming a very well-known figure.
-She is, said one newspaper, “a remarkably skilled and daring pilot..
+The newspapers loved Billy.
+She is, said one, “a remarkably skilled and daring pilot..
 She is an interesting personality, too, and her handsome sun-browned face framed in her aviator hood is very charming and full of character.”
 In July 1912, she gave an interview to the Pall Mall Gazette.
 She was asked if she was ever scared when she was up in the air.
 Her reply was clear:

 “Aviators do not know what fear is.
 When you are up in the air, the exhilaration of flight and the necessity for careful control of your machine takes away all other feeling.”